BOTCoinNetwork/babble/docs/blockchain.rst

 of the body; which is enough to verify the entire block because it contains a digital fingerprint of the body.

-The Body's *RoundReceived* corresponds to the *RoundReceived* of the hashgraph Events who's transactions are included in the block; it serves the purpose of tying back to the underlying hashgraph.
+The header's *RoundReceived* corresponds to the *RoundReceived* of the hashgraph Events who's transactions are included in the block; it serves the purpose of tying back to the underlying hashgraph.
 We do not produce a block when all the Events of a *Round Received* are empty.
 Hence, two consecutive blocks may have non-consecutive RoundReceived values and we use an additional property to index the blocks.

-The 'Timestamp' is a Unix timestamp (number of seconds since January 1st, 1970) corresponding to the median of the timestamps of the famous witnesses in the frame's round-received.
-Upon creating a hashgraph Event, a Unix timestamp is automatically added to it using the creator's system clock.
-The Block's timestamp is the median of the timestamps included in the famous witnesses of the block's round-received.
-Note that nodes may have non-synchronised clocks, and may purposefuly tinker with their clocks to bias the block timestamp.

 The FrameHash corresponds to the Frame in the hashgraph at RoundReceived.
 It is used in the FastSync protocol to verify the relationship between the Block and